Azure/azure-linux-extensions/OmsAgent/README.md

 * `workspaceId`: (required, string) the OMS workspace id to onboard to
 * `stopOnMultipleConnections`: (optional, true/false) warn and stop onboarding if the machine already has a workspace connection; defaults to false
+* `skipDockerProviderInstall`: (optional, true/false) if the value is true, then skips the installation of the docker provider; default value is false

 ```json
 {
   "workspaceId": "<workspace-id (guid)>",